rhuss/rhuss.github.io/_posts/2018-04-12-simple-dockerfile-mode-dmp.md

 [simple-dockerfile-example]: https://github.com/fabric8io/docker-maven-plugin/tree/master/samples/zero-config
 [fmp-generator]: https://maven.fabric8.io/#generators
 [docker-build-arg]: https://docs.docker.com/engine/reference/commandline/build/#set-build-time-variables---build-arg
-[^1]: Currently the fabric8 family is moving their DNS business, so it _might_ be that you hit some "invalide cert" issues in your browser when following the doc links.
+[^1]: Currently the fabric8 family is moving their DNS business, so it might_be that you hit some "invalid cert" issues in your browser when following the doc links.
 You can add a security exception here, but please verify first that the "wrong" cert points to GitHub, as the documentation is served from GitHub Pages.
 Sorry for the inconvenience.